-Chrissy’s work is featured in the June Body Love Box.
+Chrissy’s work is featured in the All Bodies are Worthy Body Love Box.
 Snag yours here!

 BODY LOVE BOX: Tell me about you!
 What’s your name?
 What pronouns do you use?
 Where do you live?
 What do you like to eat for breakfast?

 Hello!
 My name is Chrissy J Brown (she/her or they/them), and I love a bit of arty mess.
 I’m based in Colchester (Essex, UK) where original Roman ruins live side-by-side with tower blocks.
 I usually have sleep for breakfast (I make myself into a Chrissy-stuffed croissant in my duvet).